Quantum groups and Nichols algebras acting on conformal field theories: Applications to the Logarithmic Kazhdan-Lusztig Correspondence

-\begin{conjecture} Assume $\g$ a Lie algebra, $\ell=4$ and $\theta$ a diagram automorphism.
-Then we can consider \begin{itemize} \item An orbifold model of the LCFT above for $\g,\ell$ by the automorphism $\theta$. \item A factorizable Hopf algebra associated to the authors non-diagonal Nichols algebra associated to $\g,\theta$. \end{itemize} Are their representation categories equivalent? \end{conjecture}
+\begin{conjecture} Let $\g$ be a Lie algebra, $\ell=4$ and $\theta$ an automorphism of the Dynkin diagram.
+Associated to this data we can consider the following three objects \begin{itemize} \item An orbifold model of the vertex operator algebra $\W(\g,\ell)$ by the automorphism $\theta$. \item A kernel of screening operators in the orbifold model of the vertex algebra of the rescaled root lattice of $\g$ by $\theta$.
+Here, the Nichols algebra braiding is non-diagonal. \item A factorizable Hopf algebra $\tilde{u}_q({^\theta}\g)$ associated to the author's non-diagonal Nichols algebra for the folding data $\g,\theta$ and $q$ a primitive $\ell$-th root of unity. \end{itemize} Are their representation categories equivalent? (the first two seem to be clearly equal) \end{conjecture}

-Even one more step to non-pointed examples becomes more difficult, because the groupring of the lattice VOA needs to be replaced by a semisimple Hopf algebra.
-Are there such free-field theories ?
+Even one step further, one should consider a case beyond quasi Hopf algebras.
+Most suitable seems the case where $\V$ is an affine Lie algebra $\hat{\g}$ at integer positive level, and the associated semisimple modular tensor categories $\mathcal{S}$.
+It has additional advantages: On one side the groundstates and possible screenings have clear Lie-theoretic interpretations, and on the other side $\mathcal{S}$ can be studied using semisimplification of quantum groups.